Clinical-Genomics/MIP/README.md

 MIP will create sbatch scripts (.sh) and submit them in proper order with attached dependencies to SLURM.
 These sbatch script are placed in the output script directory specified by `-outScriptDir`.
 The sbatch scripts are versioned and will not be overwritten if you begin a new analysis.
+Versioned "xargs" scripts will also be created where possible to maximize the use of the cores processing power.

 #####Data
 MIP will place any generated datafiles in the output data directory specified by